 When the weather’s nice in Seattle, you could go anywhere to enjoy the sun—even your Juliet balcony.
 But Ballard’s one of the best neighborhoods to spend some time outside.
 Maybe that’s because of its proximity to Golden Gardens, but these great restaurants with outdoor dining situations might have a little something to do with it, too.
-So, if you’re looking for a bite to eat and/or to grab a drink north of Fremont, here are 13 spots open right now with patio seating.
+So, if you’re looking for a bite to eat and/or to grab a drink north of Fremont, here are some great spots with patio seating.

 Baker’s is one of our favorite bars in town for outstanding cocktails and a little something to snack on.
 And it helps that their garden patio, full of green plants and a bright wall mural, is pretty dang adorable.
-With refreshing drinks, charcuterie plates, and Dungeness crab rolls, you’re set up for a great light dinner under the sun.
+With refreshing drinks, charcuterie plates, and a tasty burger, you’re set up for a great dinner under the sun.

-Is Ray's the best seafood restaurant in Seattle?
-No. But it’s a place we find ourselves at every summer because of their waterfront balcony patio.
+We find ourselves on Ray's balcony deck every summer due to the abundant waterfront views, cool breezes, and stunning sunsets.
 It’s also because of the irrationally good (and free) bread basket.
 Ordering a bottle of ice-cold sauvignon blanc and suddenly having a table full of crab cakes and panko-crusted fish and chips is your right as a PNW resident.

 You’ll find some of Seattle’s greatest sandwiches at Mean, from thick corned beef with mint and maple syrup to a chicken cutlet with provolone and buffalo mayo.
-While their entire operation is a takeout counter, they’ve opened up their backyard where you can sit with your paper bag full of good stuff between bread, fried baked potato hunks, and bread pudding.
+While their entire operation is a takeout counter, they have a backyard where you can sit with your paper bag full of good stuff between bread, fried baked potato hunks, and bread pudding.

 This bar and sister spot to Mammoth has a few tables set up on the sidewalk that also spill onto the street a bit, too.
 There’s a lot of great BBQ happening here as well, from smoked jalapeño hushpuppies to big bowls of pulled-pork-topped mac and cheese.
 Not to mention a bunch of tasty, summery vodka cocktails.

 San Fermo is an excellent spot for fresh pasta and antipasti, and it happens to be located inside one of the oldest historic homes in Ballard.
-That also means this Italian restaurant has a fantastic porch, covered in leafy shade ideal for twirling bucatini alla gricia and drinking coupes of sparkling wine on a hot night.
-Right now, the patio is first come, first served, but you can call San Fermo after 5pm at 206-342-1530 to check on availability.
+That also means this Italian restaurant has a fantastic porch, covered in leafy shade ideal for forking some rigatoni carbonara and slurping coupes of sparkling wine on a hot night.

 Percy’s is a cocktail spot that you need to keep on standby if you love herbs (literally every specialty cocktail involves thyme, rosemary, mint, sage, lemongrass, or basil).
-You can drink these out on their covered back patio, and snack on some fried chicken and cornbread or chili-butter popcorn.
+But it's also a cocktail spot that you need to keep on standby if you like drinking outside.
+You can enjoy these little libations out on their covered back patio, and snack on some fried chicken and cornbread or chili butter popcorn.

 Some of the best beer in town comes from Urban Family, a brewery that uses all kinds of fruits to make a bunch of different sours.
-Their new location in Ballard makes use of the large front area—there are some big tables set up where you can enjoy your tangy beer infused with blueberry and acai.
+Their new location in Ballard makes use of the large front area—there are some big tables set up where you can enjoy your tangy beer infused with blueberry and mango.